 By nature, hormones are available in your body.

 And as a woman, hormones play a critical role in preparing your body for pregnancy.

 On a monthly basis, your body prepares itself for pregnancy.
 It first builds up the wall of your uterus.
 Making it thicker for it to be able to carry a fertilised egg.

 From there, it releases an egg (a fertilisation process known as ovulation).

-Progestogens are one of the major role players in this whole process.
+Progestogens are one of the significant role players in this whole process.

-In all honest, no one has a clear understanding of how it works.
+In all honesty, no one has a clear understanding of how it works.